curist/grunt-bower/README.md

 }
 ```

+## Change Logs
+- Dec 14, 2012 v0.4.1

+  try to guess the library file name if not provided by the installed component

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].